JuliaVTK/WriteVTK.jl/README.md

 They can be useful when working with complex geometries that are composed of multiple subdomains.
 In order to generate multiblock files, the `vtk_multiblock` function must be used.
-The previously introduced functions are then used with some small modifications.
+The functions introduced above are then used with some small modifications.

 First, a multiblock file must be initialised: